Family Medicine Residency

 • Geriatrics: 1 block

-• Behavioral medicine longitudinal: 2 blocks - residents will spend time on inpatient psychiatry, outpatient and children’s psychiatry, addiction medicine pain management, and neurodevelopmental pediatrics
+• Behavioral medicine longitudinal: 2 blocks - residents will spend time on psychiatric urgent care, inpatient psychiatry, outpatient and children’s psychiatry, and addiction medicine

 • Orthopedics/sports medicine: 1 block